 A: Hiring experienced legal counsel to help you recover from a car accident can make a tremendous difference in the overall quality of your recovery.
 The right attorney can help you with preliminary court filings and assess the total value of your claim, likely revealing compensation you didn’t know you could claim.
 Ultimately, it is always worth having legal representation you can trust for any type of civil claim for damages in California.

 The Kreeger Law Firm has years of experience helping California clients recover from car accidents.
-If you are ready to explore your options for legal recourse after a recent accident, contact us today and schedule a consultation with our team.
+If you are ready to explore your options for legal recourse after a recent accident, contact us today and schedule a consultation with a Sacramento car accident lawyer.